simulacrum6/sgumlp/README.md

   year = {2025},
   url = {https://github.com/simulacrum6/sgu-mlp},
   version = {0.1.1},
-  note = {Pytorch Implementation of the SGU-MLP Architecture from the paper "Spatial Gated Multi-Layer Perceptron for Land Use and Land Cover Mapping"}}, doi = {10.5281/zenodo.15227847}
+  note = {Pytorch Implementation of the SGU-MLP Architecture from the paper "Spatial Gated Multi-Layer Perceptron for Land Use and Land Cover Mapping"}, doi = {10.5281/zenodo.15227847}}
 ````